SlapOS/slapos/stack/monitor/README.txt

 * This stack has for purpose to know if all promises, services, custom monitoring scripts went/are ok.
 * The second purpose of this stack is to implement a zero-knowledge feature : it means you can use its control interface to provide the user with sensible data.
 It can also let the user change some parameters
 * It also provides a web interface, to see which promises, services and custom scripts failed.
 It also provide a rss feed to easily know the actual state of your instance, and to know when it started to went bad.
+You can also add your own monitoring scripts, or cgi files (or just files) that you would want to check easily using a web interface.

 Implementation :
 ----------------